How to Care for ‘Gollum’ Jade (Crassula Ovata)

 How to care for gollum jade succulents

 Water gollum jade once every 2 to 3 weeks.
-Allow the soil dry out between watering.
-Gollum jade prefer 4 hours of direct sunlight and grow well at typical room temperature between 55°F-80°F. Plant gollum jade in well draining succulent and cacti soil to prevent root rot.
+Allow the soil to dry out between watering.
+Gollum jade prefers 4 hours of direct sunlight and grows well at typical room temperature between 55°F-80°F. Plant gollum jade in well-draining succulent and cacti soil to prevent root rot.

 Keep reading for all the best practices for growing gollum jade to keep your plant healthy…